jimzhan/esnext-scripts/README.md

 - `esnext lint [optional-folder]` - start linting with `airbnb` rules set.
 - `esnext test` - start executing your `Jest` test specs.
 Supported options:
+  * `--forceExit` - Force Jest to exit after all tests have completed running.
+This is useful when resources set up by test code cannot be.
+  * `--watch` - Watch files for changes and rerun tests related to changed files.
   * `--verbose` - Display individual test results with the test suite hierarchy.
-  * `--watch` - Watch files for changes and rerun tests related to changed files.

 ## Usage